This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Preheat oven to 375 °F (191 °C).
+• Prep Oven and Steak: Preheat oven to 375 °F (191 °C).
+Cut cooked steak into bite size pieces

-• Heat a large non-stick skillet over medium heat.
+• Fry Tortillas: Heat a large non-stick skillet over medium heat.
 Add 2 teaspoons of oil, swirling to coat the pan.
 Place a tortilla in the skillet and fry for 10-15 seconds on each side until lightly brown; transfer to a plate.
 Continue this process with the remaining tortillas, stacking the tortillas and using extra oil if needed; set aside.

-• Add remaining tablespoon of oil to same skillet over medium heat; add onion and cook and stir until softened and translucent, 3 to 5 minutes.
+• Cook the Filling: Add remaining tablespoon of oil to same skillet over medium heat; add onion and cook and stir until softened and translucent, 3 to 5 minutes.
 Add garlic and cook and stir until fragrant, about 30 seconds.
 Add chili powder, cumin, oregano, salt and pepper and stir to combine.
 Add steak; cook and stir until just warmed through.
 Remove from heat and stir in green chiles and green onions.

 Notes

 1. Use leftover Grilled Carne Asada recipe or Carne Asada in the oven or other leftover cooked steak.
 You can also pan sear steak for this recipe, see my Steak Pasta post for detailed instructions and how-to video.
+The key is to not overcook it when you’re warming it up in the skillet; just warm it through so it stays tender and juicy.

 Nutrition